-The range option appears on the line specifying the luminosity or intensity and is invoked by entering the keyword range.
-When the keyword range appears there are an additional two parameters, the low and high energy limits to the energy range in Rydbergs.
-These appear as the second and third numbers on the line (the first is the intensity or luminosity).
-The position of the keyword range on the command line does not matter but the order of the numbers on the line does.
-If either parameter is zero then the low (1.001×10-8 Ryd) or high (7.354×106 Ryd) energy limit of the continuum will be substituted for the zero value.
-If both energies are specified then the second number must be larger than the first (unless the second is zero, in which case it is the default high-energy limit of the code).
-If only one parameter appears then only the lower limit of the range will be changed, and the high-energy limit will be left at its default of 7.354×106 Ryd.
-If the first optional number is negative or the keyword log appears then both of the extra numbers are interpreted as logs4.
-If the keyword total (equivalent to range total) appears with no parameters then the full energy range considered by the program, 1.001×10-8 Ryd to 7.354×10^6 Ryd, will be used.
+When the keyword range appears there are an additional two parameters, the low- and high-energy limits to the energy range in Rydbergs.
+These appear as the second and third numbers on the line (the first number giving the intensity or luminosity).
+The position of the keyword range on the command line does not matter but the order of the numbers on the line does matter.
+If either of the range parameters is zero then the low $(1.001 \times 10^{-8} \text{ Ryd})$ or high $(7.354 \times 10^{6} \text{ Ryd})$ energy limit of the continuum will be substituted for the zero value.
+If both energies are specified then the second number must be larger than the first, unless the second is zero, in which case it is the default high-energy limit of the code.
+If only one parameter appears then only the lower limit of the range will be changed, and the high-energy limit will be left at its default of $7.354 \times 10^{6} \text{ Ryd}$.
+If the first optional number is negative or the keyword log appears then both of the extra numbers are interpreted as $\log s^{5}$.

+If range total, or simply total, appears with no parameters then the full energy range considered by the program, 1.001×10^{-8} Ryd to 7.354×10^{6} Ryd, will be used.
+In this case the number is the total integrated intensity or luminosity.

 The following shows examples of the range option for the luminosity command.
-By default, the luminosity command has a single parameter, the log of the luminosity (erg s-1) in hydrogen ionizing (1 Ryd $\leq hv < 7.354 \times 10^6$ Ryd) radiation.
+By default, the luminosity command has a single parameter, the log of the luminosity [erg s-1] in hydrogen-ionizing radiation (1 Ryd $\leq hv < 7.354 \times 10^{6}$ Ryd).
 The ";" symbol is used to terminate the line in one case.

 '''

 // this will use the default range, only ionizing radiation

-luminosity 38 ;log of luminosity in erg/sec
+luminosity 38 ;the log of the luminosity in erg s^-1

 // either will be the total luminosity

 luminosity total 38

 luminosity range total 33.4

-// this will be the luminosity in visible light luminosity 37.8 range .15 to .23 Ryd
+// this will be the luminosity in visible light

+luminosity 37.8 range .15 to .23 Ryd

-// the luminosity in radiation more energetic than 0.1 Ryd luminosity 38.1 range -1
+// the luminosity in radiation more energetic than 0.1 Ryd

+luminosity 38.1 range -1

 // this will be the luminosity in non-ionizing radiation

 luminosity 39.8 range 0 1

 '''

-5.4 absolute [visual, bolometric] magnitude -2.3
+5.4. absolute [visual, bolometric] magnitude -2.3